Erectile Dysfunction Overview

 Erectile dysfunction (ED) affects 50% of the world’s population in men starting at an early age of 40.

-Approximately a whopping 152 million men worldwide is currently suffering from the inability to achieve or maintain a solid and stronger erection enough for successful penetration and subsequent ejaculation.
+Approximately a whopping 152 million men worldwide are currently suffering from the inability to achieve or maintain a solid and stronger erection enough for successful penetration and subsequent ejaculation.

 The current figure is projected to increase to over 320 million men with ED by the year 2025.